How Legal Teams Increase ROI from Outside Counsel Spend

 1. Seeing legal spend clearly

 Here’s how.
-One of the first things we’ve seen our clients do is get an accurate picture of what they are spending, who they are spending it with, and how effective their billing guidelines actually are.
+One of the first things we’ve seen our clients do is get an accurate picture of what they are spending, who they are spending it with, and how effective their outside counsel billing guidelines actually are.
 When you get high-level, real-time visibility of legal spend, it opens the door to change.
 It now seems you can climb to the summit of that data mountain to get a clear view of the legal landscape.
 From this vantage point, corporate legal departments are sharpening approval workflows with a mix of automation and lawyerly judgment that is based on reliable figures.

 2. Controlling legal costs